 Skills Check Offs: Each skill must be accurate before the student can perform the skill in the clinical setting.
 Therefore, the student will be checked off on each skill The skills check off labs are assigned labs and will be during class or on Friday mornings per your course schedule.
 These are required skills check-offs.
-Students will have three attempts to pass each skill, and must pass each skill or remediation will be required until the student can perform the skill properly or three attempts are used.
+Student must score an 85 or higher on each skill, or remediation will be required.
 All remediation must be complete before student can perform the skill in the clinical setting.
-Grades for skills check-offs will not be recorded as part of the grade average, but will only be recorded for remediation purposes.
+Grades for skills check-offs (except for PSCCL check-off) will not be recorded as part of the grade average, but will only be recorded for remediation purposes.
+If an 85 or above is not obtained, remediation will occur until a grade of 85 or better is reached.
 Remediation will be done by appointment with an instructor only and will be outside of normal course hours.

-Grading Skills Check Offs: Each skill has its own procedural objectives.
+Grading Skills Check Offs: Each skill has its own procedural objective, with some steps on the procedure having an asterisk, meaning it is a required step.
+The first missed asterisk will have a value of -5; all other asterisk steps will have a value of -10.
+Three (3) non-asterisk items will count as one asterisk.
 There may be opportunities during class to practice, but most of the practice for the student will come during the required Friday lab hours or on your own time outside of class.
 If a student misses a check off day, they will need to email the skills instructor within 48 hours to reschedule a time.